The Humane Farming of Our Mighty Crickets

 Step 2: Hibernation or “Torpor”

 After a life of 4-6 weeks the crickets are frozen, causing them to enter a natural phase in their life cycle called “Torpor.”
 This mimics natural hibernation processes experienced by wild crickets in the fall when temperatures drop.
+After 24 hours in torpor, the crickets perish.

 Step 3: The Final Product